multiversx/mx-docs/docs/developers/guidelines/react-development.md

 ### Number of props per component

 If a component has more than 7 props, it should draw a red flag and be refactored.
 If it has >= 10 props, it should be refactored immediately.
+Strategies for refactoring:
+- split into smaller components and pass them as props
+- use a local context provider

 ```jsx
 // ⚠️ AVOID